FedericoBruzzone/your-optimizing-compiler-is-not-optimizing-enough/presentation.typ

 #simple-slide[#align(center)[
   = Conclusions

-  #v(1em)

-  The papers are a little bit old-fashioned, and the key aspect of deriving the incremental program in presence of multiple recursions is *opaque*.
+ The incrementalization of a program in presence of multiple recursions is *opaque*, and a procedure to automatically perform such transformation seems to be *missing* in the literature.

-  Last week I wrote an email to Liu asking for clarification, and *two* days ago I received a kind reply directing me to @Liu24 (2024)---which confirms my understanding of the situation.
+  Last week I wrote an email to Liu asking for clarification, and *two* days ago I received a kind reply directing me to @Liu24 (2024) --- which confirms the above statements.

   _We are trying to understand whether it is really possible to rely exclusively on static analysis steps to automatically perform the transformation in a “general” setting, at least for a class of functions._
 ]]